Fe2000/DeepLearningProject/README.md

 turning everything into lowercase and removing any punctuation the.
 Next I created word embedding vectors for each unique word for a xed length.
 I used pre-trained glove embeddings.
 To handle the image part of the data I used technique called transfer learning which used a already trained model to transform the original image to a vector.
-The pre-trained model I used was InceptionV3 and I removed the last layer so I could make the output be a set vector size of 2048.
+The pre-trained model I used was InceptionV3 (did not upload this model, you can find this on Kaggle or other sites) and I removed the last layer so I could make the output be a set vector size of 2048.
 Once all the pre-processing step where done I made a model which had dropout, embedding and LSTM layers to predict the caption of the given image.